akulihin/King-of-the-Garbage-Hill/King-of-the-Garbage-Hill/Game/Twitch DLC.md

 ## Reckful
 Let's be friends:
 Randomly can be friendly and give someone a point

+Calculated:
+Толин подсчёт

 ## Vadikus
 Stream sniper:
 EITHER
 Can't be blocked
 OR
 Says in chat someone's identity randomly

 - If attacks Forsen, gets blocked.
 First attack works, all the later ones get skipped.
-> You were banned from Chat
+> You were banned from Chat.
+Global:
+> MODS, ban Vadikus and Samme1g.
+Permaban.

 ## Pokimaine
 Ruthless businesswoman:
-Gets something for winning/being higher than someone on the ladder OR
+Gets something for winning/being higher than someone on the ladder
+OR
 Gets extra points if ends up higher on the ladder than the person she fought and won

+## Pokelawls
+High:
+??

+## Doc
+Transparent:
+??

+## Destiny
+Debate:
+When defeats someone they lose -1 mental

+Research:
+Can figure out someone's class with a chance